 Although the term “pirate” may conjure up images of bearded men with eye patches, wooden legs and parrots who were convicted and buried centuries ago, pirate attacks are indeed posing a threat to today’s shipping lines all over the world.

 Contemporary maritime piracy reached its peak level in 2010, with around 445 reported incidents.
-The regions most likely to come under threat from pirate attacks include Indonesia, Somalia and Nigeria.
+The regions most likely to come under threat from pirate attacks include Indonesia, the Philippines, and Nigeria.
 Here, pirates are attracted by the abundance of natural resources in the countries themselves or in adjacent areas.
 Strategic passages for oil transport such as Bab-el-Mandeb, near Somalia, or the Strait of Malacca off the Indonesian coast have become notorious targets for maritime crime.
 In 2009, oil tankers shipped 13.6 million barrels of oil per day through the Strait of Malacca; this exceeds the daily volume of oil imported into the whole of the European Union.
 With oil prices then hovering around 55 U.S. dollars per barrel, the hijacking of a crude oil tanker sounds like a promising deal for pirates.
 In 2015, Vietnam was thrust into the limelight: Here, the number of incidents almost quadrupled between 2014 and 2015.